abd1rahmane/fbchatful/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-Fbchatful is a simple resftul service for sending message to users using fbchat.
+Fbchatful is a simple resftul service for sending message using fbchat.
-  - Fast (1s to send message) and ver stable .
+  - Fast (1s to send a message) and very stable .
   - No limits .
   - Magic .